Quantum Techniques for Stochastic Mechanics: The rate equation

-But let's not delve into these mysteries yet.
+\begin{itemize} \item[\cite{Log96}] S. R. Logan, \emph{Chemical Reaction Kinetics}, Longman, Essex, (1996). \end{itemize} But let's not delve into these mysteries yet.
 Let's just take our naive Petri net for the formation of water and turn around all the arrows, to get the reverse reaction:

 If the reaction rate is $\alpha$, here's the rate equation:

 See how it works?
 The reaction occurs at a rate proportional to $[\mathrm{H}^2\mathrm{O}]$, since it has just a single water molecule as input.
 That's where the $\alpha [\mathrm{H}^2\mathrm{O}]$ comes from.
 Then: